 This part is a bit boring, but it’s important because it underpins our whole understanding and most people are getting it wrong.

 Perimenopause is the transition from your reproductive years to menopause.
 It can start as early as 35 or as late as 59, and can last between 5 to 15 years.
-Most Australian and New Zealand women start their menopausal transition at around 51-52 years of age.
+Most women start their menopausal transition bwtween 45 and 55 years of age.
 This is what most people mean when they refer to themselves or someone else as “menopausal”.

 If you’re in perimenopause you’ve probably got a whole lot of changes going on.
 We all know about the fatigue, hot flashes and mood swings (thanks TV and pop culture!).
 But there are a whole range of other lesser-known biological symptoms and changes that can occur.

 The effect of menopause on your pelvis and vagina probably isn’t something you’re gossiping about with friends over a glass of wine (or maybe it is, in which case, GO YOU!).

 Either way, we’re here to get real with you about some fairly typical pelvic health related symptoms of perimenopause and menopause that are associated with genitourinary syndrome of menopause (GSM), including:

 Vulvovaginal atrophy (VVA) is one of the most unpleasant aspects of GSM and women rarely discuss the problem with their health care provider.

 All of these symptoms are associated with declining estrogen levels that cause structural and functional changes in the vaginal tissue, including changes in pH, decreased blood flow to tissues, shortening and narrowing of the vagina, and reduced vestibular sensation.

 Who would have thought that estrogen would play such an important role in vaginal tissue health?!